realpython/python-guide/docs/dev/env.rst

     $ pip install ipython

-To download and install IPython with all it's main optional dependencies for the notebook, qtconsole, tests, and other functionalities
+To download and install IPython with all it's optional dependencies for the notebook, qtconsole, tests, and other functionalities

 .. code-block:: console

-    $pip install ipython[all]
+    $ pip install ipython[all]

 BPython
 -------